aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-xlt-to-htm/_index.md

 The following example demonstrates how to merge XLT to HTM in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLT to HTM.
 Upload your files, call Workbook.Combine method for merging files, and then save it to HTM file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges XLT to HTM.
+See Python example that merges XLT to HTM.

 {{% /blocks/products/pf/agp/text %}}